debayankundu99-sys/hello-cloud-build-fork/README.md

 This setup provides a solid foundation for a CI/CD project on GCP that you can use for your demonstration.

-This is done to trigger a build in gcp cloud build -24-02-2026
+Today our build is triggered on the day -24-02-2026